Saiyidah Aisyah Mohamed Rafa’ee

 Aisyah grew up with 4 brothers which she claimed contributed to her competitive nature.
 Despite being the only girl in the family, she was the most active and passionate about sports, health and fitness.

 Aisyah started off her athletic career playing Netball at the age 10 and since then had represented her schools for 8 years, became captain of her school team for 2 years and was selected in Netball Singapore’s 15 and Under National Squad in 2003.
-She also plays football recreationally and loves running.
+She also plays football recreationally and loves running and lifting.

-It was only in 2013 when she decided to put her career aside and pursued her rowing goals.
-She packed her bags and made the move to live and train in Sydney on her own, all on her own expenses.
+It was in 2013 when Aisyah decided to put her career aside and pursued her rowing goals.
+She went on a solo trip to Sydney, Australia to train and compete for 3 months.
 She could not have made that decision without the support of her employers, colleagues, family and friends.
 It was a leap of faith which she never regretted taking.

 Aisyah later went on to clinch Singapore’s first individual Gold medal in Rowing at the 23rd SEA Games in Myanmar.
 Although facing months of injuries and downfalls thereafter, she managed to pick herself back up and reached her ultimate goal of qualifying for the Rio Olympics.
 Aisyah made history again by being Singapore’s first rower to qualify for the Games.